mtr6093/UI-Pattern-Project-2/README.md

 ## Acknowledgments

 I would like to acknowledge Codeing Journey for the great instructions on making an accordian layout.
+Ingredients and instructions are furnished from" The Cocktail Database (https://www.thecocktaildb.com/api.php).